What’s SUP? 🤙 How a Hawaiian Tradition of Stand-Up Paddleboarding Found New Life in Los Angeles

 Understanding where stand up paddleboarding came from helps explain why it fits so naturally into the lifestyle of coastal places like Marina del Rey today.
 It also reveals how influential figures such as Mike Vaughan helped turn a simple way of moving across water into a thriving Southern California community.

-Ancient Roots: The Ocean Culture That Inspired SUP
+Ancient Roots: The Ocean Culture That Inspired Stand Up Paddleboarding

 Long before stand up paddleboarding appeared on modern beaches, Pacific Island cultures were already navigating their coastlines while standing on boards and using paddles.
 Across Polynesia, fishing and travel required balance, awareness, and fluid movement through shallow reefs and open water.